abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Pointed functors
 ---

-Finally, the identity functor, together with all other functors to which the identity functor can be *naturally transformed* are called *pointed functors* (i.e. a functor is pointed if there exist a morphism from the identity functor to it.)
+Finally, the identity functor, together with all other functors to which the identity functor can be *naturally transformed* are called *pointed functors* (i.e. a functor is pointed if there exist a morphism from the identity functor to it).
 As we will see shortly, the list functor is a pointed functor.

 ![Pointed functor](../06_functors/pointed_functor.svg)

-We still haven't discussed what does it mean for one functor to be naturally transformed to another one (although the commuting diagram above can give you some idea.)
+We still haven't discussed what does it mean for one functor to be naturally transformed to another one (although the commuting diagram above can give you some idea).
 This is a complex concept and we have a whole chapter about it (the next one).

 However if we concentrate solely on the category of types in programming languages, then *a natural transformation is just a function* that translates each value of what we called the "simple types" to a value of the functor's generic type i.e. $a \to F\ a$), in a way that this diagram commutes.

 ![Pointed functor in Set](../06_functors/pointed_functor_set.svg)

 What does it take for this diagram to commute?
-It means that the you have two equivalent routes for reaching from the top-left diagonal to the bottom-right diagonal i.e. that applying any function between any two types ($a \to b$), followed by the lifting function ($b \to F\ b$), is equivalent to applying the lifting function first ($a \to F\ a$), and then the mapped version of the original function second ($F\ a \to F\ b$.)
+It means that the you have two equivalent routes for reaching from the top-left diagonal to the bottom-right diagonal i.e. that applying any function between any two types ($a \to b$), followed by the lifting function ($b \to F\ b$), is equivalent to applying the lifting function first ($a \to F\ a$), and then the mapped version of the original function second ($F\ a \to F\ b$).

 The list functor is pointed, because such a function exist for the list functor - it is the function $a \to [\ a\ ]$ that puts every value in a "singleton" list.
 So, for every function between simple types, such as the function $length:\ string \to number$ we have a square like this one.